canonical/ubuntu-core-docs/docs/tutorials/build-your-first-image/boot-the-image.md

 Congratulations!
 You have successfully built your own image, installed it, and connected to Ubuntu Core on your Raspberry Pi.

-See [First steps with Ubuntu Core](/how-to-guides/using-ubuntu-core) for an introduction to using Ubuntu Core.
+See {ref}`First steps with Ubuntu Core <how-to-guides-using-ubuntu-core>` for an introduction to using Ubuntu Core.